 Analyzing Our Hero…

 To start, we must look at the original story of our plucky purple pal as he traverses through the six lands of the Realm of Dragons to stop the questionably dangerous Gnasty Gnorc from stealing all the treasure and trapping all the dragons in crystal.
 The basic premise: not overly complicated.
 In other words, a child’s imagination.
-Or more precisely: their dreams.
+Or, more precisely, their dreams.

 If you look at Spyro’s demeanor, he stands out quite considerably compared to the other dragons you meet along the way.
 Not just because he’s so tiny, but in terms of personality.
 He’s brash.
 Plucky.
 Hot-headed.
 Energetic.
-Eager to prove himself.
+He is eager to prove himself.
 He can’t even correctly fly yet because he’s still young and earning his wings.
 Now, whenever children play make-believe, their desire is always to be the hero.
 The underdog.
 Able to rise against the big bad and save the day despite the odds.

-And when creating a new character for a story, a new writer will often turn to themselves as the go-to person to base their main character.
+And when creating a new character for a story, a new writer will often turn to themselves as the go-to person on whom to base their main character.
 So perhaps in that sense, Spyro is, in fact, the personification of a child, most likely a young boy, dreaming and creating his own stories through that.

-We can take that a step farther if we break down the lands of the Dragon Realm itself.
+We can take that a step further if we break down the lands of the Dragon Realm itself.
 Each world has a specific theme and name that can equate to world-building.
 Perhaps each land Spyro visits is a representation of an aspect of dreams.
 This is how I see it:

 The Artisan World

 In the Reignited Trilogy, each dragon you free has some artistic quirk to them.
 One is painting a picture on a canvas.
 Another is balancing an inkwell on his belly while writing on parchment.
-One was practicing a Shakspearean monologue.
+One was practicing a Shakespearean monologue.

 This land, compared to the last, is flat and barren.
 It is a literal desert, save for one ice level and a few architecture bits equating to pueblos or ancient temples.
 The music, especially in the hub world, is powerful and stern, almost militaristic in its rhythm as enemies dressed as soldiers shoot at you with their cannons.